Destinations

 Any beer enthusiast in Japan will tell you that Kirin is one of the most popular brands in the country.
 Kirin Ichiban has consistently been ranked in the top ten for over thirty years.

-There are nine factories in the country open for tours - one located conveniently outside of Okayama City!
+There are nine factories in the country open for tours.
 The website is in English, but the tours will be conducted in Japanese.
-On the tour, you will be taken through the entire brewing process, and be treated to drinks throughout the day.
+On the tour, you will be taken through the entire brewing process and be treated to drinks throughout the day.

 See here for tour reservations - up to nine people.